jbrzusto/shiftwrap/README.md

 ```
 	systemctl start shiftwrap@read-serial@ttyS0
 ```

-In this case, `shiftwrap` will do `systemctl stop read-serial@ttyS0` or `systemctl start read-serial@ttyS0` to start and stop the service.
+After you enter this command, `shiftwrap` will do `systemctl start read-serial@ttyS0` or `systemctl stop read-serial@ttyS0` to start and stop the service according to the shift schedule.

 ## Shiftwrapd API

 Shiftwrapd runs an HTTP server to let you query and control it.
-Requests and responses are in JSON format (and so must have the HTTP header `Content-type: application/json`) To allow for basic security, the `shiftwrapd` HTTP server listens on a unix domain socket, `/var/run/shiftwrapd.sock` by default.
+Requests and responses are in JSON format (and so must have the HTTP header `Content-type: application/json`).
+To implement basic security, the `shiftwrapd` HTTP server listens on a unix domain socket, `/var/run/shiftwrapd.sock`, which is only writable by root, by default.
 This means only processes with root privileges can send requests.
-If you want to run `shiftwrapd` with fewer privileges, you should choose a different location for the socket.
+If you choose to run the `shiftwrapd` service as a non-privilged user, you must choose a different location for the socket (using the `server_address` item in `shiftwrap.yml`).
 To help processes find the socket, `shiftwrapd` creates a symlink to the socket from `/tmp/shiftwrapd.port`.

 Here's the API: